symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 <h3>Saving the actual test cases</h3>

-Before we continue, notice how on the provided sample code <b>(hello-world.vbs)</b> this line was responsible to for saving the file name:
+Before we continue, notice how on the provided sample code <b>(hello-world.vbs)</b> this line was responsible for saving the file name:
 <code>FileName = "hello-world.pdf"</code>.
-This one is hardcoded, and certianly does not suit us.
+This one is hardcoded and certainly does not suit us.
 In order to solve this issue, I've coded something very simple, a python script which finds the "placeholder" which is the hardcoded value <b>XXX</b>, and replaces it with <code>fuzz-&lt;num&gt;.pdf</code>: